Maaggel/Favorite-Params/README.md

 ## License
-Samples are licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+Samples are licensed under the terms of the [Apache 2.0](https://opensource.org/licenses/Apache-2.0).
 Please see the [LICENSE](LICENSE) file for full details.

 ## Developement
 - Written by [Mikkel Bjørnmose Bundgaard](https://github.com/Maaggel)